 When I was freelancing, as a writer and editor, dabbling in WordPress, I threw up one of those ultra-branded funky static-front-page websites that are supposed to appeal to female solopreneurs.
 You know the sort—professional photos, cool color palette.
 In-your-face copywriting.
 It wasn’t my favorite self, but look, I really needed the work.
 I’m grateful I found a full-time/peace-of-mind job, so I could stop all that nonsense before I started blogging six-figure business tips. 🙂

 Throughout it all, I’ve been writing stories, poems, essays, and publishing here and there, keeping those worlds as separate as possible.
 I’ve also started and then abandoned many, many more websites and projects.
-I’ve had the domain name here, my name, and it’s largely languished on my Flywheel account because—well, this is the confessional part—
+I’ve had the domain name here, my name, and it’s largely languished in my Dreamhost account because—well, this is the confessional part—

 I’ve spent the last ten years writing online.
 And the whole time, I was afraid to be my whole myself.

 I was afraid, because every bit of advice on the internet will tell you this—that you need to have a niche, a focus, in order to put together a successful website.
 And in each of the instances above, I was able to produce a successful website… but none of those successful projects ever felt true to the whole of me.
 I felt like I had a fractured online identity, especially when I was the Sassy Sibyl.
 I had fans and friends completely devoted to my work, but I couldn’t share some of my stories with them.

 I was afraid that if I wrote about parenting, it wouldn’t be safe to publish about my struggles with mental health.
 I was afraid that if people knew that I own approximately 200 tarot decks, they wouldn’t take me seriously in WordPress.
 I was afraid that I’d get laughed out of the herbalism conferences if anyone knew I love romance novels.